inaka/Jayme/Documentation/V4/Appendix B.md

 Then, what you need to do is setup your repository (class under test) to use a `TestingBackend` instead of a `URLSessionBackend`.

-If you go to the `PostRepository` definition, you have to replace this:
+If you go to the `PostsRepository` definition, you have to replace this:

 ```swift
 class PostsRepository: Readable {